What to Do When Your PC Seems Slow

 You just got back from lunch and are settling down into your office chair.
-You open up your planner to check your schedule, and then wake your PC from sleep.
+You open up your planner to check your schedule, and then wake your computer from sleep.
 Time to check emails.
 But wait, something’s wrong.
 You’re…waiting.
 Your computer is moving as slow as a brontosaurus and the problem appears to go deeper than internet speed.
 What happened?
-When a PC slowdown strikes, there can be a number of culprits.
+When a PC slowdown strikes, there can be several culprits.
 Here are a few ideas to alleviate the problem, so you can get back to business in no time.

 Restart